-A dichotomy has been created some time ago where one’s political philosophy either aligns with capitalist or the socialist economic principles.
-There has certainly been a middle ground but it has not been discussed frequently.
-If you were to check any mainstream media outlet, or even go through university reading only from the required reading lists, one most likely will not have been directed to learning about distributism.
+A dichotomy has been created some time ago where one’s political philosophy either aligns with the capitalist or the socialist.
+There has been certainly a middle ground but it has not been discussed frequently.
+If you were to check any mainstream media outlet, or even go through university reading merely the required readings, you probably would not have heard about the third way of distributism.

-Common objections often spring automatically from the name alone, “Distributism”.
-Questions naturally come to mind, what exactly would you want to distribute? people’s hard earned money and property?
+The objection springs automatically from the name alone.
+“Distributism”, and what exactly would you want to distribute?
+My own hard earned money and property?
 No, thanks.
-However, if I were to say that we should distribute, say, Bill Gates’ farmland I’m fairly certain many people’s attitude would change.
+However, if I were to say that we should distribute, say, Bill Gates’ farmland I’m fairly certain your attitude would change.
 But it’s not about that either (those who had amassed an ungodly amount of wealth will suffer some loss, what can I say?
 You win some, and then you win some more), distributism is not the redistribution of wealth but rather it focuses upon the means of production.
-It stems from the idea that everyone has a right to land, and everyone has a right to control their own means of production.
-It becomes at once obvious in contrast that this is not the case in capitalism; “The truth is that what we call Capitalism ought to be called Proletarianism.
+Everyone has a right to land, and everyone has a right to control their own means of production.
+It becomes at once obvious that this is not the case in capitalism; “The truth is that what we call Capitalism ought to be called Proletarianism.
 The point of it is not that some people have capital, but that most people only have wages because they do not have capital.”
-(Chesterton, Outline of Sanity, p7) especially in a time where capitalism has morphed into a predatory monstrosity under the name of corporate lobbying power, defying the laws of countries and defiling the most sacred of resources.
+(Chesterton, Outline of Sanity, p7) especially in a time where capitalism has morphed into a blasphemous monstrosity under the name of corporatism, defying the laws of countries and defiling the most sacred of resources.
 Time.
-The abhorrent 9 to 5 ‘job’ will cause the soul of the creative and the imaginative to whither, not to mention the plethora of health conditions that it could cause, from poor eyesight, anxiety induced from blue lights, and obesity that could potentially arise from the lack of physical activity.
+The abhorrent 9 to 5 filling excel sheets in the most mundane and forgetful information can and will cause the soul of the creative and the imaginative to whither, not to mention the plethora of health conditions that it could cause from poor eyesight, anxiety induced from blue lights, and obesity that could potentially arise from the lack of physical activity.

-Aristotle was the first to proclaim that “man is a social animal” and he also was the first to come up with distributist ideas, for in his times there was a lot of turmoil and trouble emerging from the people who lived in the gutters.
+Aristotle was the first to proclaim that “man is a social animal” and he also was the first to come up with distributist ideas for in his times there was a lot of turmoil and trouble emerging from the people who essentially lived in the gutters.
 He concluded that the poor would not revolt if they had enough and the rich would not be tyrannical if they had a bit less.
-I can see the obvious objection here, but if your only beef with this statement is that “it is ancient, thus it is backward”, time means nothing when it comes to ideas, just because an idea is modern does not make it in any way, shape or form better than the ideas which preceded it.
-One must consider what values they measure better against, it seems most systems measure what is better by what feeds wealth to the top fastest with minimal loss.
+I can see the obvious objection here, but if your only beef with this statement is that “it is ancient, thus it is backwardly”, I’d like to see you achieve half of what the man has achieved in his lifetime with the resources he had circa 300 B.C.
+No please, humor me.
+Go ahead, don’t be shy now, go on and invent new fields of study, go ahead and make virtually all the philosophies that have succeeded you be no more than a footnote in your legacy.
+Time means nothing when it comes to ideas, an idea is either right or wrong regardless of its age, just because an idea is modern does not make it in any way, shape or form better than the ideas which preceded it.

 In conclusion, the old adage “charity begins at home” comes to mind.
 “Three cows and an acre” do not have to be taken literally…but maybe it’s a good place to start and I’d rather shovel cow shit than deal with Kafkaesque bureaucracy and red tape gobbledygook.